gblach/reflicate/README.md

-  -d, --dryrun      do not make any filesystem changes -h, --hardlinks   make hardlinks instead of reflinks -i, --indexfile   store computed hashes in indexfile and use them in subsequent runs -p, --paranoic    use longer hashes and do not trust precomputed hashes from indexfile -q, --quiet       be quiet
+  -d, --dryrun      do not make any filesystem changes -h, --hardlinks   make hardlinks instead of reflinks -i, --indexfile   store computed hashes in indexfile and use them in subsequent runs -p, --paranoid    use longer hashes and do not trust precomputed hashes from indexfile -q, --quiet       be quiet
 ```